Power priors for replication studies: Power prior modeling of replication studies

 \subsubsection{Example ``Labels'' (continued)}

 Table~\ref{tab:hypothesis} displays the results of the proposed hypothesis tests applied to the three replications of the ``Labels'' experiment.
-The Bayes factors contrasting $\h{0}\colon \theta = 0$ to $\h{1}\colon \theta \neq 0$ with normalized power prior with uniform prior for the power parameter $\alpha$ under the alternative (column $\BF_{01}(\hat{\theta}_r \given x =1, y =1)$) indicate absence of evidence for either hypothesis in the first replication, but decisive evidence for $\h{1}$ in the second and third replication.
-In all three cases, the Bayes factors are close to the standard replication Bayes factors with $\alpha = 1$ under the alternative (column $\BF_{01}(\hat{\theta}_r \given \alpha = 1)$).
+The Bayes factors contrasting $\h{0}\colon \theta = 0$ to $\h{1}\colon \theta \neq 0$ with normalized power prior with uniform prior for the power parameter $\alpha$ under the alternative (column \mbox{$\BF_{01}\{\hat{\theta}_r \given \h{1} \colon \alpha \sim \Be(1, 1)\}$}) indicate neither evidence for absence nor presence of an effect in the first replication, but decisive evidence for the presence of an effect in the second and third replication.
+In all three cases, the Bayes factors are close to the standard replication Bayes factors with $\alpha = 1$ under the alternative (column $\BF_{01}(\hat{\theta}_r \given \h{1} \colon \alpha = 1)$).